lmontes/word-guesser/README.md

 ## Web application

-To demonstrate the use of the library a simple web application has been created.
+To demonstrate the use of the library a [simple web application](src/web/) has been created.
 This demo application can be tried in the [word-guesser web page](https://lmont.es/word-guesser).
 In the next image we can see a screen capture from the web application.

 ![](images/screenshot.png)

 The application code is also located in this repository.
-The file  [index.html](index.html) contains all the frontend code.
+The directory [src/web](src/web/) contains all the frontend code.

-The file [main.py](main.py) uses the library to implement a REST API that is used by the web application.
+The file [src/app/main.py](src/app/main.py) uses the library to implement a REST API that is used by the web application.
 That API is deployed as a [Cloud Function](https://cloud.google.com/functions) in [Google Cloud](https://cloud.google.com).

 In order to ease the deployment of the API as a cloud function the code can be packaged as a zip file.
-We can use the [create-zip.sh](create-zip.sh) script to do it.
-When this script is executed it creates a file called **bundle.zip** with all the necessary file structure.
+We can use the command `make zip` to do it.
+When this command is executed it creates a file called **dist/bundle.zip** with all the necessary file structure.

 The tested cloud function configuration is:

-* **Runtime**: Python 3.8
+* **Runtime**: Python 3.11
 * **Memory**: 256 MiB
 * **Executed function**: cloud_function